Talking About MG in the Workplace

 These are all natural questions.
 Don’t be afraid to talk openly and honestly with kids about MG.
 Facts are a great way to approach a conversation with a child about MG.

 The age of the child will impact how much you share or in what detail.
 Older children and teenagers may be interested in the biological mechanism of MG – explain the way your body’s immune system senses an attack, so it overproduces certain antibodies that can affect how the nerves and muscles communicate.
-They may appreciate resources on the myasthenia.org webpage.
+They may appreciate resources from our website.

 For younger children, it is enough to say that you are sick with a disease that makes you feel weak and tired sometimes.
 You may not be able to run and play, or read books aloud, or pull apart Lego bricks the way you used to.
 Your eyelids might look sleepy, or you might have trouble talking.
 Some days you feel okay, and some days you feel sick.
 Either way, you’re still you, and you love them!